As Brexit divisions widen, PM May challenges Brexit critics

 Michael Gove, May’s environment minister, dismissed his former Brexit ally’s proposals to leave the EU, which have been dubbed “super Canada”.

-“I’m in favor of a super Britain deal,” he told an event on the sidelines of the conference.
+“I’m in favour of a super Britain deal,” he told an event on the sidelines of the conference.
 The prime minister has put forward a proposal, which I support.”

 May’s team had hoped the party’s conference would give her a platform to renew her pledge to help those people who are “just about managing”, trying to pull the focus away from Brexit and on to a more domestic agenda where some party officials fear the main opposition Labour Party is gaining the upper hand.